Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 You may also wish to add additional debugging code that is only

-debugging messages, set DEBUG
+debugging messages, set DEBUG to false.

 20 points